gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_distance_sensors.rst

 ====================================================
-Maqueen distance sensors
+Maqueen distance sensor
 ====================================================

-Set up the distance sensors
+Set up the distance sensor
 ----------------------------------------

-.. py:class:: MaqueenDistanceSensors()
+.. py:class:: MaqueenDistanceSensor()

     | Set up the buggy's distance sensors for use.
-    | Use ``headlights = maqueen.MaqueenDistanceSensors()`` to use the buggy's distance sensors.
+    | Use ``distance_sensor = maqueen.MaqueenDistanceSensor()`` to use the buggy's distance sensors.

 | The code below imports the maqueen module and sets up the distance sensors.